MRM-MB/MALMO_VT25/Assignment7/README.md

 # Danfoss Heating App - Assignment 7 Malmo University

+**📋 Quick Test Instructions:**
+You'll find the .exe here:
+`DanfossHeating/bin\Release\net9.0\win-x64\publish\DanfossHeating.exe`
+Click the file to run the program and test it without a code editor.

 **⚠️ Note for the User:**
 This application uses CSV and JSON files in the `/Data` folder.
 You can test the optimization with sample data for heat demand and electricity prices.